 - Working with the finance department to determine an appropriate shareable percentage of incoming profits.

-- Setting a company-wide percentage standard that increases on an annual/bi-annual basis.
+- Setting a -wide percentage standard that increases on an annual/bi-annual basis.

 - Encouraging better performance among employees with the prospect of bigger payouts as a result of the profit sharing model.

-IMPORTANT: This model is better for small to medium-sized enterprises, as the shared sums grow larger with increasing employee numbers.
+IMPORTANT: This model is better for small to -sized enterprises, as the shared sums grow larger with increasing employee numbers.

 18) Working Remotely, Whenever